f5devcentral/tmos-cloudinit/README.md

 ## Creating OpenStack Formatted Cloudinit ConfigDrive ISOs - Using a Docker Instance ##

 While IaaS clouds already support mechanisms to supply cloudinit userdata to declare guest instances configurations, some virtualization environments do not.
 For those environments, an ISO CDROM image can be attached to BIG-IP Virtual Edition guests prior to initial booting.
-If the ISO image is formatted as a cloudinit ConfigDrive data source, cloudinit modules can still be used, even when the virtualization environemtn does not directly support it.
+If the ISO image is formatted as a cloudinit ConfigDrive data source, cloudinit modules can still be used, even when the virtualization environment does not directly support it.

 As an example, VMWare Workstation can be use to deploy a BIG-IP Virtual Edition instance from a patched OVA archive.
 It will build the instance attributes per the F5-defined OVF, and the instance will be powered off.
 Prior to starting the instance, the user can add an IDE CDROM drive device and attach a ConfigDrive ISO file.